 Criminal Trespass Categories

-- Start or cause a fire on the property
+- Start fires on the property

-- Vandalize, deface, or damage the property in any manner
+- Vandalize, deface, or damage the property

 - Posted signs

-- Fencing or any other enclosure
+- Fencing or other forms of enclosure

 Criminal Trespass Consequences